IMS-by-HK/IMS-Database/README.md

     - allows logged in users to update & delete products

 ----
-Authentication:\
+## Authentication:\
 Models:
 - User model
     - username
     - password
-    - Roles by ID
-        - manager
-        - employee
+    - IsManager: Boolean value
-- Role model
+        - manager: true
-    - name
+        - employee: false

-Routes:
+### Routes:
 - /signup
     - POST
     - username, password
     - creates a new user
+    - password is stored hashed
     - returns a JWT
 - /login
     - POST
     - username, password
     - chcks provided data against database
     - returns a JWT
-- localhost:3000/users/:userID
+- /users/:userID
     - GET
     - requires a valid JWT header
     - gets one user and returns it
-- localhost:3000/users/:userID
+- /users/:userID
     - GET
     - requires a valid JWT header
     - gets one user and returns it

-Auth API endpoints:
+### Auth API endpoints:
 - POST: /signup
 - POST: /login
 - GET: /users/:userID

+These last two functions haven't been implemented into the front-end:*
 - PATCH: /users/:userID - update user by id - must be logged in as manager to update employee
-- DELETE: /users/:userID - delete user by id - must be logged in as manager to delete employee
+- DELETE: /users/:userID - delete user by id - must be logged in as manager to delete employee *Included in the backend so can be deleted if needed

 See [Bruno file](/docs/Bruno/IMS/) for example

 ---
-Product API endpoints:
+### Product API endpoints:
 - GET: /products/search
 - GET: /products/all - get all products
 - GET: /products/:id - get product by id